-5. The Wrapper Script (mod
+5. The Wrapper Script (mod)¶

-is a convenience script primarily for starting python3
+The script mod is a convenience script primarily for starting python3

 and after its exit execute PostMØD (the summary generator).